 ESP32 implementation of WebAuthN

-I’m thinking if 16 keys is enough or not.
-From my perspective it’s quite a decent amount - user can use secure authenticator device to login to major and most important accounts like Google or Github and use them as OAuth provider later.
-If not - ESP32 board has 4Mb flash memory onboard which can be used to store more keys and the ATECC508A could encrypt them.
+I’m thinking if 16 keys are enough or not.
+From my perspective it’s quite a decent amount - the user can use secure authenticator device to log in to major and most important accounts like Google or Github and use them as OAuth provider later.
+If not - the ESP32 board has 4Mb flash memory onboard which can be used to store more keys and the ATECC508A could encrypt them.